 Verizon hosts interview and resume workshops for transitioning service members attend military job fairs and offer an internal networking and mentoring platform called Military Connection.
 It has developed relationships with Guard and Reserve units and offers onsite childcare.
 On the consumer side, Verizon offers discounts to military, cadets, veterans, and their families, including a 15-percent discount off service for active duty or veterans.
 Not surprisingly, the company’s retention rate for veterans is 81 percent.

 “Civilians want to help veterans and their families.
 It’s your transition – you have to own it and ask for assistance,” Jones said.
 “Gather as much intelligence as you can on each company and each position.
 Utilize network platforms such as LinkedIn, Twitter, and other social media engines to open doors to opportunities.
 Engage people who are currently doing the jobs you are interested in doing.”

-This article is sponsored content featured in our latest issue of G.I.
+This article is sponsored content featured in a print issue of G.I.
 Jobs magazine.
-Make sure to find our magazine today for more long reads!
+Make sure to find our magazine today or check out our Digimags!